 4. Roll the dough out on parchment paper.
 This way, you can place your pie pan on top of the rolled out crust, slide your hand underneath the parchment paper and - voila! - use the parchment paper to flip the crust into the dish without any tearing!

-- 1 cup 2 sticks cold unsalted butter, cut into ¼ thick squares
+- 16 tablespoons (2 sticks) cold unsalted butter, cut into ¼ thick squares

 - 6 tablespoons unsalted butter melted and cooled